-Approximately 28% of the Agency's sales to municipalities were provided to two communities for the period ended December 31, 2017 and 2016.
-Accounts receivable balances for the two communities account for 28% and 29% of the total municipality accounts receivable balances as of December 31, 2017 and 2016, respectively.
-IMPA has long-term energy purchase contracts with two suppliers that account for approximately 32% and 33% of IMPA's total energy for the years ended December 31, 2017 and 2016, respectively.
+Approximately 28% of the Agency's sales to municipalities were provided to two communities for the periods ended December 31, 2018 and 2017.
+Accounts receivable balances for the two communities account for 30% and 28% of the total municipality accounts receivable balances as of December 31, 2018 and 2017, respectively.
+IMPA has long-term energy purchase contracts with two suppliers that account for approximately 32% of IMPA's total energy for the years ended December 31, 2018 and 2017.